sggao/sggao.github.io/_pages/teching.md

 ------

 * CTL (Center for Teaching & Learning) [Graduate Fellowship](https://ctl.upenn.edu/programs/grad-students/ctl-fellows/) for Teaching Excellence, *University of Pennsylvania*, 2021
-	* Nominated by department, first to receive this awards from Statistics Department in recent 10 years
+	* Nominated by department, selected across university, first to receive this award from Statistics Department in recent 10 years
-	* Organize teaching workshop across university
+	* Organize teaching workshops across university
+	* Present topics in teaching ideology and methodology
-	* observe graduate students teaching and offer feedback
+	* Observe graduate students teaching and offer feedbacks

 * Donald S. Murray Award for excellence in teaching, *the Wharton School, University of Pennsylvania*, 2020